History

 • running canteens

-• visiting hospitalised people
+• visiting hospitalized people

 • gathering articles of clothing for orphans etc.